-4. AUTHORITY:
+5. AUTHORITY:

-- a.
-Government Performance and Results Modernization Act of 2010, Public Law 111-352 (GPRA Modernization Act) - b.
-Office of Management and Budget (OMB) Circular A-11 - c.
-The Accountability of Tax Dollars Act of 2002, Public Law 107-289, 31 U.S.C. § 3515 - d.
-Statement of Federal Financial Accounting Standards (SFFAS) No.4, Managerial Cost Accounting Concepts and Standards for the Federal Government - e.
-Statement of Federal Financial Accounting Standards (SFFAS) No.7, Accounting for Revenue and Other Financing Sources
+- A. Government Performance and Results Modernization Act of 2010, Public Law 111-352 (GPRA Modernization Act). - B. OMB Circular A-11, Preparation, Submission and Execution of the Budget. - C. Accountability of Tax Dollars Act of 2002, Public Law 107-289, 31 U.S.C. § 3515.

+- D. Statement of Federal Financial Accounting Standards (SFFAS) No.4, Managerial Cost Accounting Standards and Concepts. - E. Statement of Federal Financial Accounting Standards (SFFAS) No.7, Accounting for Revenue and Other Financing Sources and Concepts for Budgetary and Financial Accounting.

-5. DEFINITIONS:
+6. DEFINITIONS: